HwWobbe/WipHww/newFolder.md

 # newFolder/newFile

 ### Lede
-The files in the containing folder do not appear to be in alphabetical order, perhaps since the names are caseSensitive/
+The files in the containing folder do not appear to be in alphabetical order, perhaps since the names are caseSensitive.
 * This file exists in the StackEdit workspace.
 * * This file's sync is now finally confirmed to synching bi-directionally, with the StackEdit workspace.
 * This folder may be accessible from the link to it in the public "StackEdit" workspace.